Te Kete Ipurangi Navigation:

 Reflecting

-Once groups have answered their questions, have the groups swap questions (without the assumptions, calculations and answer) and work out the answers to each other’s questions.
-Compare the different answers obtained to see how close these are, and use these differences to discuss the different assumptions each group made to answer the question.
+Once groups have answered their questions, have them swap questions (without the assumptions, calculations and answer) and work out the answers to each other’s questions.
+Ask the review group to consider the assumptions that were made and to follow the template to get their own answers.

 What answer did you get to the question?